-While it may be tempting to give them a medication like ibuprofen when you notice that they are in pain, this isn't the safest way to treat these symptoms in your pet.
+While it may be tempting to give them pain relievers like ibuprofen when you notice that they are in pain, this isn't the safest way to treat these symptoms in your pet.
 It's known to be toxic for most dogs, and overdosage is easier than you would think.
+It can cause kidney damage and lead to kidney disease if overused.
 Doctors are not even sure of how safe this over the counter drug is for humans anymore.

-In this article, we'll cover everything you need to know before giving your dog ibuprofen, how to handle ibuprofen toxicity and some potential alternatives that are much safer and natural.
+In this article, we'll cover everything you need to know before giving your dog nonsteroidal anti inflammatory pain meds like ibuprofen, how to handle ibuprofen toxicity and some potential alternatives that are much safer and natural.

 - How To Know If Your Dog Is In Pain